Structural variation: Structural variation and phenotypes

 Some genetic diseases are suspected to be caused by structural variations, but the relation is not very certain.
 It is not plausible to divide these variants into two classes as "normal" or "disease", because the actual output of the same variant will also vary.
 Also, a few of the variants are actually positively selected for (mentioned above).

 A series of studies have shown that gene disrupting spontaneous (de novo) CNVs disrupt genes approximately four times more frequently in autism than in controls and contribute to approximately 5–10% of cases.
 Inherited variants also contribute to around 5–10% of cases of autism.

 Structural variations also have its function in population genetics.
 Different frequency of a same variation can be used as a genetic mark to infer relationship between populations in different areas.
 A complete comparison between human and chimpanzee structural variation also suggested that some of these may be fixed in one species because of its adaptative function.
 There are also deletions related to resistance against malaria and AIDS.
 Also, some highly variable segments are thought to be caused by balancing selection, but there are also studies against this hypothesis.

 Database of structural variation

-Some of genome browsers and bioinformatic databases have a list of structural variations in human genome with an emphasis on CNVs, and can show them in the genome browsing page, for example, UCSC Genome Browser.
+Some genome browsers and bioinformatic databases have a list of structural variations in the human genome with an emphasis on CNVs, and can show them in the genome browsing page, for example, UCSC Genome Browser.
 Under the page viewing a part of the genome, there are "Common Cell CNVs" and "Structural Var" which can be enabled.

 On NCBI, there is a special page for structural variation.
 In that system, both "inner" and "outer" coordinates are shown; they are both not actual breakpoints, but surmised minimal and maximum range of sequence affected by the structural variation.
 The types are classified as insertion, loss, gain, inversion, LOH, everted, transchr and UPD.